roytang/blog/content/posts/2008/04/shadowmoor-prerelease.md

     [Ashenmoor Gouger][12]

     maybe, but those are rares and uncommons.
-Red only has one good common removal this time around (although it&#8217;s very good &#8211;
+Red only has one good common removal this time around (although it&'s very good &#8211;

     [Magma Burst][13]

     good.)
-  * That silly Scarecrow that can&#8217;t get counters?
+  * That silly Scarecrow that can&'t get counters?
 He blocks Wither guys all day long.
   * Seeing as how all my matches were GW vs RB, I have no idea how blue works in this set.